PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 # [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalystHelp/blob/main/README.md) User Interface

-# Overview
+## Overview
 The SkyComb Analyst tool helps environmentalists, conservationalists & scientists use a drone as a scientific tool.
 The primary use case is a drone with thermal and optical camera, flying over wilderness, detecting animals.

-This page assumes you have already collected video data by flying a drone mission as recommended in the [Flight](./Flight.md) page.
+This page assumes you have already:
+- Collected video & flight log data by flying a drone mission as recommended in the [Flight](./Flight.md) page.
+- Copied the video & flight log data from the drone to your computer as described in [DroneDataPort](./DroneDataPort.md) page.
 This page details how to use SkyComb Analyst to analyse the video.

-# Loading a new Drone Video
+## Loading a new Drone Video
 Run the SkyComb Analyst tool.

-## Selecting a Video
+### Selecting a Video
 Click "Select" and choose one of your thermal or optical video files:
 - The flight log for the thermal video will be processed.
 This can take a few seconds.
 - Detailed ground and surface elevation data for the area under the drone flight path will be obtained.
 This can take a few seconds.